-A site application needs to be completed through the Advarra CIRBI Platform at CIRBI.net.
+A site application needs to be completed through the Advarra CIRBI® Platform.
 In the application, there will be areas where you can upload attachments, including the CV of the principal investigator and any FDA findings within the past 5 years that are required as part of the submission.
-There are other places where you can upload SOPs, site-specific informed consent form language and any other supporting document that may aid in the IRB’s review.
+There are other places where you can upload SOPs, site-specific ICF language, and any other supporting documents that may aid in the IRB’s review.

 Must each research site submit an ICF?

 Additional research sites conducting a protocol previously reviewed by the IRB are not required to submit a copy of the ICF.
 However, sites with institution-specific language are invited to provide their required text to Advarra with their site submission so that text can be appropriately incorporated into the ICF.
 Advarra will provide each approved research site with a site-specific ICF.